Firmwehr/gentle/README.md

 * no constructors / no overloading / no visibility modifiers (or any modifiers)
 * no static variables, `public static void main(String[])` is only static method (and kept to stay mostly compatible with Java)
-* TODO

 ## But isn't Java using garbage collection and supposed to run everywere?
 The Java language itself only tells us the semantics of the language.
 It does in fact not specify the requirement of a garbage collector.
 That's the job of the JVM specification.
 There is nothing preventing you from compiling it directly to native code.
-(TODO: fact check, elaborate)

 ## This sounds really complicated, how did you not get overwhelmed?
 For starters, don't make mistakes, duh.
 (If you do, blame someone else, the last person to have merged code into `master` is a good candidate to start with.
 If it was you, blame the person who wrote the failing test.)

-Part of the assignments was to contribute test cases shared by all competing groups.
-(TODO: continue tomorrow)
+Part of the assignments was to contribute test cases to a common pool of tests, shared by all competing groups.
+This way we had solid foundation of test cases, that we could all use to test our compiler against.
+However as we later learned, our collection of tests turned out to be very lackluster, failing to spot quite a lot of very basic cases, which meant that we had to rely quite often on our mentors, who would have their own test suite from all the years before us combined.
+Towards the end of the project we started using [jazzer](https://github.com/CodeIntelligenceTesting/jazzer) which was kind of eye-opening, as it was able to spit out bugs faster than any test before that ever could, despite being hand-crafted.